shaikshahidhussain/Devops/day-2/README.md

 Welcome back to the **DevOps Zero to Hero** series.
 This series is designed to take you from the basics to advanced concepts in DevOps.

-In this video, we will discuss the **Software Development Lifecycle (SDLC)**, its importance, and its phases.
+In  we will discuss the **Software Development Lifecycle (SDLC)**, its importance, and its phases.
 We will also explore the role of DevOps in SDLC.

 ## Recap of Day 1